PGScatalog/pgsc_calc/docs/glossary.rst

          common genome builds (GRCh37 and GRCh38).
 The pipeline

      target dataset
+         Also referred to as a **sampleset** within the input samplesheets.
 The genomes/genotyping data that you want to calculate polygenic scores for.
 Scores are calculated from an existing scoring file that contains effect alleles and associated weights.
 These genomes should distinct from those used to develop the polygenic score originally (i.e., those used to derive the risk alleles and weights), as overlapping samples will inflate common metrics of PGS accuracy.

      VCF
          Variant Call Format.
 A `standard file format`_ used to store genetic variants and genotypes.